What are the best drinking board games? Have hilariously fun get-togethers with these drinking games for adults.

 Bevie: Specifically for beer lovers

 While you don’t necessarily have to drink for this adult board game, if you love beer, you’ll enjoy Brew-Opoly.
-There is both a traditional and one-hour version.
+There is both a traditional and a one-hour version.

 Like Monopoly, buy or trade beers and increase your property value through the acquisition of brewpubs and microbreweries.
 This game is a nod to the smaller craft brewers.